 3. Go offline

 So, make the effort and get out there.
 Attend industry events, especially ones that aren’t specifically geared toward hiring.
-Establish connections with local business leaders, community organizations, church groups, and colleges, and have a presence at their programming.
+Establish connections with local business leaders, community organizations, church groups, and colleges, and attend their programming.

-When you meet people live, you’re putting a face to your company’s name, which a candidate will remember far longer than a generic message accompanied by a tiny profile photo on LinkedIn.
+When you meet people in person, you’re putting a face to your company’s name, which a candidate will remember far longer than a generic message accompanied by a tiny profile photo on LinkedIn.

 Not all of your videos should ask the viewer to take action.
 When you do give a call to action, though, be sure to provide clear and simple next steps like ‘comment to receive a link to our application!’
 Then, be sure to follow up with interested leads.